 6. 60% either Fresh Fruit or Vegetables per Meal Serving

-Once you’ve cut out processed foods and slowed down on comercially raised meat and poultry, you’ll clear a big wide space on your plate for fruits and vegetables.
-That’s a good thing.
+Once you’ve cut out processed foods and slowed down on commercially raised meat and poultry, you’ll clear a big wide space on your plate for fruits and vegetables.
 Not only are they an excellent source of fibre, which reduces risk of heart disease, they’re easier to digest and provide all kinds of vitamins and minerals for vitality.
 Aim to eat 7 to 10 servings of vegetables and 3 to 4 servings of raw fruits a day.

 7. Reduce or Eliminate Alcohol intake from your Diet

 Alcohol when consumed in excess puts a strain on the body, particularly the organs of the brain and liver.
 Eliminate alcohol from your diet.
-If that’s too extreme, try reducing your intake to one alcoholic beverage a day.
-And make sure it’s a high quality alchohol.
+If that’s too extreme, try to significantly reduce your intake.
+And make sure it’s a high quality alcohol.